elasticio/elasticio.github.io/content/_developers/error-retry.md

 {% include img.html max-width="100%" url="/assets/img/integrator-guide/instant-error-management/retry-from-step.png" title="Retry from step" %}

 In our case, the mistake was the wrong email address, which we can correct in the chosen step by editing message.
-The email is set in the second step, which means we can change the message in one of the following steps - for example, in the **Splitter**:
+The second step produce a message which property was mapped into `to:` field of email-component, which means we can change the message in one of the following steps - for example, in the **Splitter**:

 {% include img.html max-width="100%" url="/assets/img/integrator-guide/instant-error-management/edit-message.png" title="Edit message" %}

-After you have fixed the error, click on the **Retry Message** and the flow will rerun:
+After you edit corresponding message to have a correct output, click on the **Retry Message** and the flow will start from step *Spliter* and you will see the next picture:

 {% include img.html max-width="60%" url="/assets/img/integrator-guide/instant-error-management/retry-message.png" title="Retry message" %}